 At Maurice Blackburn, Alison quickly progressed through the ranks to Principal in 2014.
-She currently oversees seven office and is part of the North Injuries Leadership Team.
-Alison was also integral in establishing our Northern Territory practice and oversees our Darwin office.
+She currently oversees numerous offices, supervises our Complex Litigation team and is part of the North Injuries Leadership Team.
+Alison was also integral in establishing our Northern Territory practice.

 But it was helping people, not awards and accolades, that drove Alison to become a lawyer.
 She is passionate about ensuring everyone has access to justice and good quality legal representation, and she joined Maurice Blackburn because of this interest in social justice.